At a glance

 - Germany missed the target by a narrow margin: 98 % of all bathing waters met the requirements in 2018.

 - Taking into account only those bathing waters that were assessed, 99.7 % of the bathing waters met the requirements.

 - 94 % of inland bathing waters and almost 86 % of coastal bathing waters had excellent water quality in 2018.

 Swimming in natural waters may be associated with health risks.
 Like all waters, bathing waters are used for a wide range of purposes and are therefore exposed to a number of pollution risks.

 The indicator is based on the hygienic quality of the bathing water by measuring the level of faecal bacteria in the water.
 Bathing waters with high concentrations of these bacteria are at risk of also having pathogens present.
 These can cause diseases involving fever, sickness and diarrhoea.
 This risk is present after heavy rain, for instance, as a result of combined waste water overflow from sewage treatment plants or runoff from agricultural land.
 Another problem arises as a result of high nutrient discharges (especially phosphates).
 These can lead to a mass development of cyanobacteria.
 If these bacteria occur in large numbers, measures have to be taken.
 The presence of cyanobacteria is, however, not included in the quality assessment.

 Assessing the development

 Water samples have to be taken in all European bathing waters before and during the bathing season according to a monitoring calendar.
-The samples are analysed for the faecal bacteria Escherichia coli and for the clade group intestinal enterococci.
+The samples are analysed for the faecal bacteria Escherichia coli (E. coli) and for the clade group intestinal enterococci.
 Specified concentrations have to be met for the different quality levels, which are set out in Annex I of the Bathing Water Directive.
-A detailed description of the methodology can be found in the Bathing Water Directive and in the report on the state of bathing water quality published by the European Environment Agency (EEA 2017).
+A detailed description of the methodology can be found in the Bathing Water Directive and in the report on the state of bathing water quality published by the European Environment Agency (EEA 2019).